I set myself a sewing challenge to start the year off right 😂!

 Phew, he likes the fabric and chooses his buttons.

-I make the buttonholes on the button placket and cuffs in the evening after work; it takes an hour to finish.
+I make the buttonholes on the button placket and cuffs in the evening after work, done in an hour.
 I sew the buttons in the evening on the couch.

 Ta-da, it’s ready!

-Shirt challenge: 45 minutes of cutting and 7 hours of express sewing and 30 minutes of hand sewing the buttons
+Shirt challenge: 45 minutes cutting and 7 hours express sewing and 30 minutes hand sewing the buttons

-Clearly, I couldn’t have gone faster and it was really at a sprint 🤣 but I’m very proud to have been able to finish the gift on time.
+Clearly, I couldn’t have gone faster and it was really at a sprint 🤣 but I’m very proud to have finished the gift on time.

 Status as of Wednesday 12/31